telerik/blazor-docs/components/filter/fields/templates.md

 You can customize the `FilterFiled` appearance and behavior through its templates.

-The FilterField can use templates for:
+The `FilterField` provides the following templates:

 * [Value Template](#value-template)